Lynn Milgrim: Stage roles

 Broadway roles include: Bedroom Farce as Jan, Otherwise Engaged as Davina, and Charley's Aunt as Amy Spettigue.

-Other stage roles include: What Would Jeanne Moreau Do? by Elinor Jones; WIN/LOSE/DRAW at the Provincetown Playhouse, with The New York Times calling her a "delightful actress"; Lynne Meadows's Close of Play; playing Helena (Staff) in William Shakespeare's play A Midsummer's Night Dream at the Actors Theatre of Louisville; playing Celimene in Moliere's play The Misanthrope in the Williamstown Theatre Festival production at the Adams Memorial Theatre Main Stage at Williams College in Williamstown, Massachusetts with Emery Battis; as Mrs. Yang in Bertolt Brecht's play The Good Woman of Setzuan, also at Williams College; as Geraldine Barclay in Joe Orton's play What The Butler Saw, also at Williams College; and playing the mother-in-law in the Bertolt Brecht play The Caucasian Chalk Circle at the South Coast Repertory in Costa Mesa, California; and many more.
+Other stage roles include: What Would Jeanne Moreau Do? by Elinor Jones; WIN/LOSE/DRAW at the Provincetown Playhouse, with The New York Times calling her a "delightful actress"; Lynne Meadow's Close of Play; playing Helena (Staff) in William Shakespeare's play A Midsummer's Night Dream at the Actors Theatre of Louisville; playing Celimene in Molière's play The Misanthrope in the Williamstown Theatre Festival production at the Adams Memorial Theatre Main Stage at Williams College in Williamstown, Massachusetts with Emery Battis; as Mrs. Yang in Bertolt Brecht's play The Good Woman of Setzuan, also at Williams College; as Geraldine Barclay in Joe Orton's play What The Butler Saw, also at Williams College; and playing the mother-in-law in the Bertolt Brecht play The Caucasian Chalk Circle at the South Coast Repertory in Costa Mesa, California; and many more.

 More recent productions include: Samuel D. Hunter's Rest and Outside Mullingar by John Patrick Shanley, both also at South Coast Repertory; a revival of Joseph Kesserling’s 1941 Broadway classic Arsenic And Old Lace at La Mirada Theatre in Los Angeles; Christine Deitne's Diana of Dobson's; Eastern Standard at the Coast Playhouse; George Bernard Shaw's Pygmalion at the Pasadena Playhouse, with her performance called "excellent"; Hedda Gabler; and A Doll's House, Part 2.
+Migrim is a company member of the Antaeus Theatre Company in Los Angeles.